Will an Eyelash Conditioner Give Me Longer Fuller Eyelashes?

 Top sellers of the eyelash conditioner in more than 7000 salons and spas nationwide include, Marini Lash Eyelash Conditioner , and RevitaLash Eyelash Conditioner and Latisse which is a relatively new prescription to help eyelashes that are thin and weak to grow stronger and longer.

-Jan Marini pioneered the eyelash conditioner back in 2005 and others have picked up her lead ever since.
+Jan Marini pioneered the eyelash conditioner and others have picked up her lead ever since.
 She has produce both Marini Eyelash Conditioner and the new Marini Mascara with Conditioners.
 RevitaLash was developed by an ophthalmologist who wanted a safe alternative for women who needed help with thinning eyelashes.
 The developer’s wife’s eyelashes were emaciated from chemotherapy treatments and he wanted to create something that would help her with her self-esteem.
 The Brooke Shields promoted Latisse is an FDA-approved prescription treatment and the only one classified as a drug.
 FDA’s position is if you make a claim regarding eyelash growth, you are making a drug claim.

 The FDA requires that companies with cosmetic products can only advertise that the product can make eyelashes appear longer and fuller instead of guaranteeing results.
 So how does Marini Eyelash Conditioner weigh in on that?
 Here’s part of their product description;